nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Receiving reminders for orders: `remind`

-Displays a list of reminder for orders that are X days within the current date.
+Displays a list of reminder for all undelivered orders that are X days within the current date.

 Format: `remind DAYS`

-* Lists all orders within the current date to the numbers of days from the specified date.
+* Lists all undelivered orders within the current date to the numbers of days from the specified date.
 * The `DAYS` refers to the number of days from the current date.
 * The `DAYS` **must be a positive integer starting from 0**.

 Examples:
-* `remind 0` lists all orders that have a delivery date for today.
+* `remind 0` lists all undelivered orders that have a delivery date for today.
-* `remind 365` lists all orders that have a delivery date within 365 days from today.
+* `remind 365` lists all undelivered orders that have a delivery date within 365 days from today. <br>
     ![result for 'remind 365'](images/Remind365.PNG)